 Recent Microsoft research found that 87% of employers had adapted to hybrid working.
 The same study found that 56% of employees were happier working from home.
 All of this points to hybrid working becoming the norm.
-Companies who fail to adapt risk being left behind.
+Companies that fail to adapt risk being left behind.

 With some planning and preparation, it’s absolutely possible to make a hybrid model work.
 The right structure, technology and personnel can help your business run effectively.